mcalawa/jikan/README.md

 #### *Nengō* from 1868 and Beyond
 There were several variations in the exact calendar format used prior to 1868, but all of the calendars used were lunisolar calendars with fairly similar formats.
 It wasn't until the beginning of the Meiji (or 明治) era in 1868 that major changes to the system were implemented.

 The first of these major changes was the adoption of a *issei-ichigen* (一世一元) or "one reign, one era name" system.
-This means that the era would only change upon the death of the old emperor and the succession of a new one.
+This means that the era would only change upon the succession of the new emperor.
 The other major change was the adoption of the Georgian calendar.
 With the adoption of the Georgian calendar, the first year in a *nengō* would last from the date of succession to December 31st.